 Remco Veltkamp, Professor of Interaction Technology in the Informatics department, is working on ‘Games for Good’.
 These are game and media technologies that, in whatever domain, provide a social benefit, whether through imagery, music, 3D applications or interactive games.
 As guiding force behind the UU focus area Game Research, the Dynamics of Youth theme ‘Healthy play, better coping’ is right up Veltkamp’s alley.

-Meet our team of research theme 'Healthy play, better coping'
+Meet our team of 'Healthy play, better coping'

 Remco Veltkamp: "Games can encourage children to play more often, including outside"